-Investment properties (Note 6 to the financial statements)
+Investment properties (Notes 4(b) and 6 to the financial statements)

-The Group has significant balances of investment properties.
-The Group's policy is to measure investment properties at fair value subsequent to their initial recognition.
-The Group estimated the fair value of the investment properties based on information provided and the market valuation performed by an external independent valuer.
-We focused on this area because the estimation of fair value requires significant judgement in determining the appropriate methods and the key assumptions used.
+The Group's accounting policy is to carry its investment properties at fair value, with changes in fair values being recognised in profit or loss.
+The Group is to estimate the fair value of the investment properties based on information provided and the market valuation performed by an external independent valuer.
+Significant judgement is required to be exercised by the directors in determining the appropriate valuation methods and the key assumptions used in the valuation.